Open-Publishing-Foundation/Open-Publishing-Foundation/README.md

 The Open Publishing Foundation creates and distributes typeset works of public domain literature under the GPL-3 License for the consumption in e-book formats or their free use in publishing.
-The aim of this orginisation is to re-produce high-quality typeset works, focusing upon works that are either out of print or extreamly expensive to purchase.
+The aim of this orginisation is to re-produce high-quality typeset works, focusing upon works that are either out of print or expensive to purchase.
 All works will be written using the Latex or Groff/Troff typesetting systems and will be compiled to the ePub and PDF formats.

 ## Contribution Guide